Glow On: Composition

 Glow On has been praised for making hardcore "genre-fluid" and showing "just how innovative [the genre] could become".
-It and the quintet have been seen for expanding 1990s melodic hardcore.
+PopMatters writer Ethan Stewart credited the album as being forefront in a wave of 2020s hardcore bands that built upon the 1990s alternative metal-meets-New York-style hardcore style of Snapcase or Crown of Thornz, but additionally incorporated experimental influences such as pop and funk music.
+Metal Hammer credited the album as expanding 1990s melodic hardcore.
 To balance out the hardcore sounds, they also dig into "melodic" alt-rock songs.
 Alternative pop, grunge, indie rock, post-punk, psychedelia, rap rock, R&B, shoegazing and soul sounds also appear throughout.
 Chris Richards of The Washington Post noted that the album's sound could be compared to that of Jane's Addiction.

 Glow On is also noted for its "cleanly-produced" takes on pop music.
 A "newly-polished" dream pop style shows as well, yielding a sound for the album that is cast in "overt hues of pink".

 "Don't Play" mixes samba into punk rock while "No Surprise" is "hazy" emo pop.
 With its drums, cowbells and layered handclaps, "Dance-Off" journeys into "heavy" funk.

 Critical reception

-Glow On received universal acclaim from music critics.
-On Metacritic, it holds a score of 92 out of 100, indicating "universal acclaim", based on thirteen reviews.
+Glow On received praise from music critics.
+On Metacritic, it holds a score of 92 out of 100, based on thirteen reviews.

 Laviea Thomas for Clash called it "a riveting return" for the quintet.
-Australian Guitar Magazine called the album "a true masterclass in the art of heavy music", with writer Matt Doria adding, "the sheer depth and dynamism of its musicality cannot be understated, nor Turnstile’s passion in sculpting it."
-Paste beamed over its universal appeal, writing, "GLOW ON isn’t just one of the best hardcore albums of the year; it’s one of the best albums of the year in general."
-Reviewing the album for AllMusic, James Christopher Monger described it as both "vital and respective" and claimed it to be "a violent, late-summer storm" that "pummels the power grid but mercifully leaves the lights on."
+Australian Guitar Magazine called the album "a true masterclass in the art of heavy music", with writer Matt Doria adding, "the sheer depth and dynamism of its musicality cannot be understated, nor Turnstile’s passion in sculpting it".
+Paste referred to its appeal, writing, "GLOW ON isn’t just one of the best hardcore albums of the year; it’s one of the best albums of the year in general."
+Reviewing the album for AllMusic, James Christopher Monger described it as both "vital and respective" and claimed it to be "a violent, late-summer storm" that "pummels the power grid but mercifully leaves the lights on".